machester4/vupc/README.md

 # **VUPC**

-> WebRTC screensharing Electron app for Mac OS - Linux - Windows
+> WebRTC screensharing Electron app for all desktop platforms

 ## Table of contents